ILIAS-eLearning/ILIAS/docs/configuration/install.md

 ```
 git fetch
-git checkout release_7
+git checkout release_X
 composer install --no-dev
 ```

-Replace `release_7` with the branch or tag you actually want to upgrade to.
+Replace `release_X` with the branch or tag you actually want to upgrade to.
 You can get a list of available branches by executing `git branch -a` and a list of all available tags by executing `git tag`.
 Never use `trunk` or ```*beta``` for production.